-Complications of Implant Surgery continued...
+Complications of Reconstructive Surgery continued...

 Another possible complication with implants involves the body's tendency to form a protective covering of scar tissue around the implant.
 Called "capsular contracture," it results in the implant feeling too firm.
 In this situation, an operation may be required to correct it.

 Infection may also develop after implant surgery.
 In some cases, the implant will need to be removed for several months until the infection gets better.
 A new implant can be inserted once the infection is completely cleared.